Levilutz/kube-ecr-login/README.md

 4. Add `imagePullSecrets` to the PodSpecs with ECR-stored images, [as described here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-pod-that-uses-your-secret).

 ### Removing from Cluster
 Don't want or need this anymore?
-Just run the provided script: `bash uninstall.sh`
+Just run the provided script: `bash scripts/uninstall.sh`

 ## Building yourself
 Want to build the images yourself?
 It's easy.